microsoft/PowerBI-visuals-ClusterMap/lib/@uncharted/personas/readme.md

 7. **[Optional]** Verify that the Docker application is working correctly by navigating to the url specified in the console window.

-####Data format
+### Data format

 The data that personas will display should be in structured as follows:

     {
         "entityRefs": { // Reference ids linking the entity information provided here with personas.
-            "PERSON_2": { // Object containing information about the entity, it must be defined by its id.
+            "ANIMAL_1": { // Object containing information about the entity, it must be defined by its id.
-                "id": "PERSON_2", // Id of the entity, must be the same as the key defining this object.
+                "id": "ANIMAL_1", // Id of the entity, must be the same as the key defining this object.
-                "name": "Trump", // Name of the entity "type": "person", // Type of the entity "imageUrl": ["http://photos1.blogger.com/blogger/2678/1252/1600/trumpdoll.jpg"] // URL of an image of the entity, an array can be passed to draw multiple images on the persona.
+                "name": "Smokey", // Name of the entity "type": "animal", // Type of the entity "imageUrl": ["./images/cat1.jpg"] // URL of an image of the entity, an array can be passed to draw multiple images on the persona.
             }
         },
         "aggregates": {